“Why don’t you just teleport us there? It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 Soon, the doorbell rang and Wynona popped her head out of the kitchen doorway, “That must be Lady Bernadette and her daughter!”

 The butler opened the door and welcomed them in, receiving their hats as they entered.
 We stood from our chairs and waited to greet the baroness and her daughter.
-As they walked into the drawing room, Jessie, my father and I bowed while my mother fleeted to Lady Bernadette and they embraced.
+As they walked into the drawing room, Jesse, my father and I bowed while my mother fleeted to Lady Bernadette and they embraced.

 “Six years is a long time, my friend,” the baroness said to my mother.